hashicorp/terraform-website/content/source/docs/enterprise/run/index.html.md

 Each workspace in TFE maintains its own queue of runs, and processes those runs in order.

-Whenever a new run is requested, it's added to the end of the queue.
+Whenever a new run is initiated, it's added to the end of the queue.
 If there's already a run in progress, the new run won't start until the current one has completely finished — TFE won't even plan the run yet, because the current run might change what a future run would do.
 Runs that are waiting for other runs to finish are in a _pending_ state, and a workspace might have any number of pending runs.

-When you request a run, TFE locks the run to the current Terraform code (usually associated with a specific VCS commit) and variable values.
+When you initiate a run, TFE locks the run to the current Terraform code (usually associated with a specific VCS commit) and variable values.
 If you change variables or commit new code before the run finishes, it will only affect future runs, not ones that are already pending, planning, or awaiting apply.

 ## Run States